Sienci-Labs/Resources/gsender/gs-using-gsender.md

 1. Set the zeros all at once using 'Zero All'
 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_zero-all.jpg){.aligncenter .size-full}

 The large blue numbers tell you the current position of your machine.
-If you want to return to your zero position, you can press the 'Go to' for each individual axis.
+If you want to return to your zero position, you can press the 'Go to' for each individual axis and the large blue numbers will read “0.00” once it's finished moving.

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos.jpg){.aligncenter .size-medium}

-You can also use the'Go to XY0' to return to the starting position in X and Y in one movement.
-You should see all three large blue numbers read “0.00” once you have returned to your zero for all axes.
+You can also use the 'Go to XY0' to return to the starting position in X and Y in one movement.
+'Go XY0' **will not** move the z-axis to its zero.

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos_goxy0.jpg){.aligncenter .size-medium}

-*Note: 'Go XY0' **will not** move the z-axis to its zero.
-Also, if you’ve set up “Safe Height” in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*
+*Note: if you’ve set up “Safe Height” in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos_goto.jpg){.aligncenter .size-medium}

-Hitting the Go To button will bring up a popup that will allow you to enter specific coordinates for each axis (Absolute or relative positioning).
-When you hit the Go button, you will move to the location you’ve designated!
+If you want to go somewhere else quickly without manually jogging there, you can also use the 'Go To' button to bring you to a specific location.
+You'll see a popup asking you where you want to go and you either type a specific location (absolute) or move some amount from where you are now (relative).

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_goto-location-gif.gif){.aligncenter .size-medium}